Blue Hour Photography Essentials: Tips & Tricks for Beginners

 Simple Tips & Tricks for Blue Hour Photos

 Although it seems very difficult to create them, it is not.
-Photographing the blue hour is easy enough.
-The hardest part is getting there on time.
+Photographing the Blue Hour is easy enough; the most challenging part is getting there on time.
 Plus, our tips and tricks are sure to help!

 1. Plan Ahead